ayrat555/fang/README.md

 worker_pool.start();
 ```

-#### Asynk feature
+#### the Asynk feature
-Every worker runs in a separate tokio task.
+Every worker runs in a separate `tokio` task.
 In case of panic, they are always restarted.
 Use `AsyncWorkerPool` to start workers.

 ```rust